nntarasov/csv2keychain/README.md

 $ csv2keychain ~/Desktop/Chrome\ Passwords.csv -s
 ```

-Now your Chrome passwords are available for Safari & other apps :)
+Now your Chrome passwords are available for Safari & other apps. :)